Chidinma001/alx-system_engineering-devops/README.md

-this prints effective username of current owner
+this prints all group the current user is part of